brockn/hdfs-nfs-proxy/README.md

 1. Requirements:

         - HDFS Instance with CDH3 or Apache Hadoop 0.23
-        - RHEL (or equivalent) 5.7 or 6.X as NFS Clients
+        - Note that this has only been tested on RHEL (or equivalent) with 5.7 or 6.X as NFS Clients

 1. Create the mount location